Please note: This post contains affiliate links.

 When our women develop deeper relationships with each other and become intentional in connecting with those God places in their path it strengthens and grows our ministry to women.

-Please note: While I was able to view all of the videos, I was only able to read thru a few of the lessons and skimmed the rest of the workbook.
+Please note: While I was able to view all of the videos, I was only able to read through a few of the lessons and skimmed the rest of the workbook.
 While my number one desire is for you to teach women how to read the Bible, there is a time and a place for “Bible study books”.
 For groups needing a focus on friendship, this would be a great study to consider.
 It would be a great warm-up to really connect a group and build relationships before moving into a deeper study of God’s Word.